- Problematic software or hardware causes the error BAD SYSTEM CONFIG INFO in Windows 10.

 After installing the latest drivers, BSoD errors should be resolved.
 Bear in mind that you’ll have to update as many drivers as you can in order to successfully fix this problem.

 Therefore, we suggest using the most efficient dedicated driver tools to automatically get the necessary updates.
-This scans your system and finds the compatible software to replace outdated drivers.
+This scans your system and finds compatible software to replace outdated drivers.

 - Boot your computer from Windows 10 installation media (check the previous solution).

 - Now select Advanced Options, and click on Command Prompt.

 - Paste the following lines and press Enter after each line in order to run it: